-Records will be maintained of all spills during construction and operation such that the final Reclamation and Closure Plan will address any final clean-up concerns.
+Records will be maintained of all spills, including remediation actions, such that the final Reclamation and Closure Plan will address any final clean-up concerns.

-Monitoring associated with potential contaminated sites will be addressed in the post-closure monitoring plan in Chapter 7 of the Application.
+Monitoring associated with potential contaminated sites will be addressed in the post-closure monitoring plan in the approved final Reclamation and Closure Plan.